meolar/supertux-wiki/Current-Design-Document.md

 **Weighted Pushbutton**

 A pushbutton who is only activated when something is pressing it and otherwise turns off.
 Would have a different color and sprite to differentiate it.

-**Skull Tile & Falling Tiles**

-Skull tiles as well as falling tiles should respawn when they have fallen.
-Either off-screen or on-screen.
+A good color for it could be teal, as it contrasts well with red.

 ### Features that wouldn't affect current gameplay

 **More editing options for decals**

-Add ability to change a decal's scroll speed and tint.
+Add ability to change a decal's rotation, flipping (horizontal or vertical), and tint.
 Also decals should be scriptable, and should fade.

 **Better background system**